1965 Federation Cup (tennis)

 The 1965 Federation Cup was a team tennis tournament that took place at the Kooyong Lawn Tennis Club in Melbourne, Australia.
-It was third edition of the of what is now known as the Fed Cup and had eleven nations participating in the tournament throughout the four days from 15–18 January 1965.
+It was third edition of what is now known as the Fed Cup and had eleven nations participating in the tournament throughout the four days from 15–18 January 1965.

 The eleven teams played in a knockout format with six teams having to play in the opening round to join the remaining five who received first rounds byes.
 After winning all of the ties 3-0, the final was between the United States and Australia who for the third time in consecutive years met up in the final which was played on the 18 January.
 After Lesley Turner and Margaret Smith each recorded wins in the singles, Australia would defend their title that they won in 1964 despite a loss in the doubles.

 Participating teams

 Draw

 All ties were played at the Kooyong Lawn Tennis Club in Melbourne, Australia on grass courts.